eclipse-vertx/vert.x/README.md

 ## What is Node.x?

-* A general purpose framework that uses an asynchronous event based style for building highly scalable network or file system aware applications
+* A general purpose framework that uses an asynchronous event based style for building highly scalable applications
 * Runs on the JVM.
 * Everything is asynchronous.
 * Embraces the style of node.js and extends it to the JVM.
 Think node.js *on steroids*.
 Plus some.